 The Management Board bears holistic responsibility for risk and capital management in the Hauck Aufhäuser Lampe Group.
 A market-independent member of the Management Board is responsible for risk management; this member also manages the risk capital in the Hauck Aufhäuser Lampe Group.
-The separation of functions is guaranteed in our organizational and operational structure, as well as our risk management processes up to the level of the Management Board.
+The separation of functions is guaranteed in our organizational and operational structure, as well as our risk management processes, up to the level of the Executive Board.
+With the Risk Appetite Statement and the Code of Business Conduct, the Executive Board of Hauck Aufhäuser Lampe embraces defined and binding standards of behaviour for all employees, thereby establishing the benchmark for the Group's risk culture.
+Since 2024, the quantitative KPIs defined by the Executive Board for the risk culture have been monitored and reported in the quarterly risk report.